simpkins/de1plus-mqtt/docs/settings.md

 # Settings

+Here are more detailed descriptions of the settings configurable in the settings UI dialog:

 * Broker Host and Port

   The hostname (or IP address) and port of the MQTT broker to connect to.